waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 Note that the comments here are simply to help you first time around.
 Please don't include them in your code, and in general avoid comments, preferring to write code that is comprehensible without comments.

-Please also ensure that you have RuboCop operating as a browser plugin, or at the very least from the command line so that you can check every line of Ruby for any stylistic errors.
-See the Ruby Style Guide (Makers Style Guide?) for details - it is particularly important to ensure that your Ruby files have a consistent style in terms of indentation etc.  It makes it easier to find errors in your code, and employers will be turned off by inconsistent coding style.
-So make yourself employable and make sure you fix all RuboCop issues before you try to write more code, fix tests, or anything else at all.
+Please also ensure that you have [RuboCop](https://github.com/bbatsov/rubocop) operating as a browser plugin, or at the very least from the command line so that you can check every line of Ruby for any stylistic errors.
+See the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) [TODO: update toMakers Style Guide?] for details - it is particularly important to ensure that your Ruby files have a consistent style in terms of indentation etc.  It makes it easier to find errors in your code, and employers will be turned off by inconsistent coding style.
+So make yourself employable and make sure you fix all RuboCop issues before you try to write more code, fix tests, or do anything else at all.

 The code above is quite complex - see the RSpec pill [TODO] if any aspect of it is unclear.
-The line `expect(the_bike).not_to be_broken` is especially complex, and you should work hard to ensure that how it works is clear.
-There are more details in the RSpec predicate matchers pill [TODO].
+The line `expect(the_bike).not_to be_broken` is perhaps particularly tricky are more details in the RSpec predicate matchers pill [TODO].
+For the rest of this stage we'll be focusing on the lines `docking_station = DockingStation.new` and `bike = docking_station.release_bike` and we'll come back to `expect(bike).not_to be_broken` in the next stage when we start writing unit tests.
+For the moment the critical thing is that reading it we are clear about the intention of what we want to check, that the bike is not broken, rather than the precise Ruby syntax, but that should become clear by the end of the next stage on unit tests.
+First up let's focus on getting this feature test up and running.

 Assuming you have the above code in a file in the following structure: